Facebook Pixel Candid Street Photography: 19 Tips to Improve Your Images

 My biggest critique of street photographers is when I see a photograph with an extremely interesting subject, yet the photographer decided to shoot the entire street and make what should have been the entire photo become just a small part of the frame.
 Fill the frame with what is important and cut out everything else.
 Leave some room for the imagination.

 Also, with a prime lens and fast-moving subjects, you’re not always going to be able to be in the perfect spot or catch the perfect angle on the fly.
-Don’t be afraid to crop in or improve the angle afterwards.
-This is not landscape photography, where you are always able to plan out every aspect of your image before taking the shot.
+Don’t be afraid to crop in or improve the angle afterward.
+Candid street photography is very different from landscape photography, where you are always able to plan out every aspect of your image before taking the shot.
 You should get used to using the crop tool, even if it’s just for a slight correction.

 5. Shoot from the hip